Nur Jahan: Quest for retention of Power

-In 1620, Nur Jahan in order to secure her power in the Mughal court after the decline of her husband, Jahangir's health, offered the marriage proposal of her daughter to the charismatic Khusrau Mirza with the affirmation of bringing him back to power.
+In 1620, Nur Jahan, in order to secure her power in the Mughal court after the decline of her husband Jahangir's health, offered the marriage proposal of her daughter to the charismatic Khusrau Mirza with the affirmation of bringing him back to power.
 He was the first choice of Nur Jahan for the marriage of her daughter, Ladli Begum as he was the favorite of common people who desperately wanted to see him on the throne and was highly backed by the revered people of the Mughal Court owing to his exceptional capabilities and talent.
-However, the Prince in an effort to uphold the fidelity to his chief wife refused the marriage proposal though his wife begged him to accept the proposal and subsequently, this proposal was passed onto Prince Khurram upon whose refusal it was finally passed to and accepted by Shahryar Mirza.
+However, the Prince in an effort to uphold the fidelity to his chief wife refused the marriage proposal though his wife begged him to accept the proposal and subsequently, this proposal was passed on to Prince Khurram upon whose refusal it was finally passed to and accepted by Shahryar Mirza.

 Tensions between Nur Jahan and Jahangir's third son, the crowned Prince Khurram and future Shah Jahan, had been uneasy from the start.
 Prince Khurram resented the influence Nur Jahan held over his father and was angered at having to play second fiddle to her favourite Shahryar, his half-brother and her son-in-law.
 When the Persians besieged Kandahar, Nur Jahan was at the helm of the affairs.
-She corresponded with Kösem Sultan, Valide Sultan and regent of the Ottoman Empire.
+She corresponded with Kösem Sultan, the most powerful Valide Sultan and regent of the Ottoman Empire.
 Nur Jahan attempted, with the support of the Ottomans and the Uzbeks, to form a coalition against the Safavids.
-However, no significant progress was conducted.
+However, her efforts did not succeed.
 She ordered Prince Khurram to march for Kandahar, but he refused.
 As a result of Prince Khurram's refusal to obey Nur Jahan's orders, Kandahar was lost to the Persians after a forty-five-day siege.
 Prince Khurram feared that in his absence Nur Jahan would attempt to poison his father against him and convince Jahangir to name Shahryar the heir in his place.
 This fear brought Prince Khurram to rebel against his father rather than fight against the Persians.
 In 1622 Prince Khurram raised an army and marched against his father and Nur Jahan.
 The rebellion was quelled by Jahangir's forces and the prince was forced to surrender unconditionally.
 Although he was forgiven for his errors in 1626, tensions between Nur Jahan and her stepson would continue to grow underneath the surface.